ten-protocol/ten-documentation/docs/architecture/interaction-with-ethereum.md

 ---
 # Interaction with Ethereum

-Ten serves as a confidential extension to Ethereum, enabling assets to move seamlessly between the two networks.
-While many sidechains and L2 solutions have developed bridges to address mismatches between different network models, Ten's approach is distinct, ensuring a decentralized and secure interaction.
+TEN serves as a confidential extension to Ethereum, enabling assets to move seamlessly between the two networks.
+While many sidechains and L2 solutions have developed bridges to address mismatches between different network models, TEN's approach is distinct, ensuring a decentralized and secure interaction.

 ## Deposits

 - **Process**: Users deposit supported ERC tokens into the Bridge contract's address.
-Once the transaction is confirmed on Ethereum L1, the Ten-enabled wallet automatically creates an L2 transaction, crediting the user's Ten account with wrapped tokens.
+Once the transaction is confirmed on Ethereum L1, the TEN-enabled wallet automatically creates an L2 transaction, crediting the user's TEN account with wrapped tokens.

-- **Finality Consideration**: Due to Ethereum's probabilistic finality, Ten introduces a dependency mechanism between L2 rollups and L1 blocks to ensure accurate crediting of L2 accounts.
+- **Finality Consideration**: Due to Ethereum's probabilistic finality, TEN introduces a dependency mechanism between L2 rollups and L1 blocks to ensure accurate crediting of L2 accounts.

 ## Withdrawals

-- **Requirement**: To move assets back to Ethereum, Ten provides a secure withdrawal function.
+- **Requirement**: To move assets back to Ethereum, TEN provides a secure withdrawal function.

-- **Decentralized Approach**: Ten employs economic incentives on top of the POBI protocol to ensure a decentralized withdrawal process, avoiding reliance on multi-signature technology or long waiting periods.
+- **Decentralized Approach**: TEN employs economic incentives on top of the POBI protocol to ensure a decentralized withdrawal process, avoiding reliance on multi-signature technology or long waiting periods.

 ## Rollup Finality